gnachman/iTerm2/README.md

 ## Cavets
 * Does not work with paths with spaces (for now).
-* Only works when paths clicked are resolvable from the current directory in the shell (for now)
 * No configuration options (for now).

 ## TODO